A crash with an uninsured driver is more than an accident in Pennsylvania—it can be a nightmare.

 Pennsylvania isn’t known for having many uninsured drivers (we’re actually among ten states with the fewest).
-But accidents with uninsured or underinsured drivers still happen, and when they do you may need an experienced car accident attorney to advocate for your losses.
+But accidents with uninsured or underinsured drivers happen.
+When they do, you may need an experienced car accident attorney to advocate for your losses.

-Below, the car accident lawyers from Hagelgans & Veronis explain what options are available, if you’re involved in an accident with an uninsured or underinsured driver.
+Below, the car accident lawyers from Hagelgans & Veronis explain what options are available if you’re in a car accident with an uninsured or underinsured driver.